Subtitles and Transcript

 13:25 Every software company is doing Microsoft's R&D. You can't keep a good idea down these days.
 Even Windows is a hack.
 We're kind of based loosely on the Mac.
 So it's big, so it's slow.
 You've got nowhere to go.
 I'm not doing this for praise.
 I write the code that fits the world today.
 Big mediocrity in every way.
 We've entered planet domination mode.
 You'll have no choice; you'll buy my code.
 I am Bill Gates and I write the code.
 (Applause)

 14:19 But actually, I believe there are really two Microsofts.
 There's the old one, responsible for Windows and Office.
 They're dying to throw the whole thing out and start fresh, but they can't.
-They're locked in because so many add-ons and other company stuff locks into the old 1982 chassis.
-But there's also a new Microsoft that's really doing good, simple interface designs.
+They're locked in, because so many add-ons and other company stuff locks into the old 1982 chassis.
+But there's also a new Microsoft, that's really doing good, simple interface designs.
 I liked the Media Center PC.
 I liked the Microsoft SPOT Watch.
 The Wireless Watch flopped miserably in the market, but it wasn't because it wasn't simply and beautifully designed.
-Let's put it this way: would you pay $10 a month to have a watch that has to be recharged every night, like your cell phone, and stops working when you leave your area code?
+But let's put it this way: would you pay $10 a month to have a watch that has to be recharged every night like your cell phone, and stops working when you leave your area code?
 (Laughter)

-15:01 The signs might indicate that the complexity crunch is only going to get worse.
+15:04 that the complexity crunch is only going to get worse.
 So is there any hope?
-The screens are getting smaller.
-People are illuminating, putting manuals in the boxes.
-The things are coming out at a faster pace.
+The screens are getting smaller, people are illuminating, putting manuals in the boxes, things are coming out at a faster pace.
 It's funny -- when Steve Jobs came back to Apple in 1997, after 12 years away, it was the MacWorld Expo -- he came to the stage in that black turtleneck and jeans, and he sort of did this.
-The crowd went wild, but I'm like, where have I seen this before?
-I had just seen the movie "Evita" -- (Laughter) -- with Madonna, and I'm like, you know what, I've got to do one about Steve Jobs.
-It won't be easy.
+The crowd went wild, but I had just seen -- I'm like, where have I seen this before?
+I had just seen the movie "Evita" -- (Laughter) with Madonna, and I'm like, you know what?
+I've got to do one about Steve Jobs.
+(Music) It won't be easy.
 You'll think I'm strange.
-When I try to explain why I'm back after telling the press Apple's future is black.
+(Laughter) When I try to explain why I'm back, after telling the press Apple's future is black.
 You won't believe me.
 All that you see is a kid in his teens who started out in a garage with only a buddy named Woz.
 (Laughter) You try rhyming with garage!
 (Laughter)

-16:49 Thank you.
-So Steve Jobs had always believed in simplicity and elegance and beauty.
-And the truth is, for years I was a little depressed -- because Americans obviously did not value it, because the Mac had three percent market share and Windows had 95 percent market share.
-People did not think it was worth putting a price on it.
-So I was a little depressed -- then I heard Al Gore's talk, and I realized I didn't know the meaning of depressed.
+16:48 So Steve Jobs had always believed in simplicity and elegance and beauty.
+And the truth is, for years I was a little depressed, because Americans obviously did not value it, because the Mac had three percent market share, Windows had 95 percent market share -- people did not think it was worth putting a price on it.
+So I was a little depressed.
+And then I heard Al Gore's talk, and I realized I didn't know the meaning of depressed.
 (Laughter) But it turns out I was wrong, right?
 Because the iPod came out, and it violated every bit of common wisdom.
-Other products cost less.
-Other products had more features.
-They had voice recorders and FM transmitters.
-The other products were backed by Microsoft with an open standard, not Apple's propriety standard.
-But the iPod won!
-This is the one they wanted.
+Other products cost less; other products had more features, they had voice recorders and FM transmitters.
+The other products were backed by Microsoft, with an open standard, not Apple's propriety standard.
+But the iPod won -- this is the one they wanted.
 The lesson was: simplicity sells.
 And there are signs that the industry is getting the message.
 This is a little company that's done very well with simplicity and elegance.
-(Screen displays Google's homepage) The Sonos thing -- it's catching on.
+The Sonos thing -- it's catching on.

-20:05 So the point is, this a really interesting story.
+20:05 So the point is -- this is a really interesting story.
 This is version eight of this software, and do you know what they put in version eight?
 No new features.
 It's never happened before in software!
 The company put no new features.
-They just said, "We'll make the software work right."
-Right.
-Because for years people had bought this software, tried it out -- 95 percent accuracy was all they got, which means one in 20 words is wrong -- and they put it in their drawer.
-And the company got sick of that, so they said, "This version, we're not going to do anything but make sure it's darned accurate."
+They just said, "We'll make this software work right."
+Right?
+Because for years, people had bought this software, tried it out -- 95 percent accuracy was all they got, which means one in 20 words is wrong -- and they'd put it in their drawer.
+And the company got sick of that, so they said, "This version, we're not going to do anything, but make sure it's darned accurate."

 21:10 CA: Hear, hear!
 (Applause)